47degrees/github4s/docs/src/main/tut/git_data.md

 As you probably know, Git can be considered as a tree structure.
 Each commit creates a new node in that tree.
-Even we could assume that all the Git commands or methods provided by the API, are just tools that serve to navigate on this tree and to manipulate it.
+We can even assume that all the Git commands or methods provided by the API, are just tools to navigate this tree and to manipulate it.

-In the next sections, let's see how Github4s API provides some methods to wrap the Github API.
+In the next sections, we'll see how Github4s provides methods to wrap the Git API.

 ### Create a Tree

 The tree creation API will take nested entries as well.
-If both a tree and a nested path modifying that tree are specified, it will overwrite the contents of that tree with the new path contents and write a new tree out.
+If both a tree and a nested entries modifying that tree are specified, it will overwrite the contents of that tree with the new path contents write out a new tree.

-IMPORTANT: If you don't set the baseTree, the commit will be created on top of everything;
+IMPORTANT: If you don't set ´baseTree´, the commit will be created on top of everything;
-however, it will only contain your change, the rest of your files will show up as deleted.
+however, it will only contain your changes, the rest of your files will show up as deleted.

 You can create a tree using `createTree`, it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `baseTree`: the SHA1 of the tree you want to update with new data.
-- `treeDataList`: list (of path, mode, type, and sha/blob) specifying a tree structure:
+- `treeDataList`: list (of path, mode, type, and sha/blob) specifying a tree structure.
 - `path`: The file referenced in the tree.
 - `mode`: The file mode; one of 100644 for file (blob), 100755 for executable (blob), 040000 for subdirectory (tree), 160000 for submodule (commit),